 The Lachine Canal, the Atlantic Ocean's once upon a time chief entry to the North American continent is of major historical significance.
-It's also a Montreal treasure to locals and a fairly popular tourist attraction ever since its restoration and reopening to pleasure boating in 2002 breathed new life into the 14.5 kilometres (9 miles) that make up this Canadian National Historical Site.
+It's also a Montreal treasure to locals and a fairly popular tourist attraction ever since its restoration and reopening to pleasure boating in 2002 breathed new life into the 14.5 kilometers (9 miles) that make up this Canadian National Historic Site.

 So how do you make the most of your time by the canal?

-Listed as the third most beautiful urban circuit in the world by Time magazine in 2009, a round trip of the Lachine Canal's bike paths covers 29 kilometres (18 miles) of terrain.
+Listed as the third most beautiful urban circuit in the world by Time magazine in 2009, a round trip of the Lachine Canal's bike paths covers 29 kilometers (18 miles) of terrain.
 And the scenery is gorgeous, green and rife with historical landmarks, ghosts of Canada's industrial revolution.
-But you might want to skip out on renting a Bixi bike if you're unfamiliar with Montreal and don't want to incur any extra charges (long story).
-These Montreal bike rental shops offer competitive prices and flexible rental options.
+But you might want to skip out on renting a Bixi bike if you're unfamiliar with Montreal and don't want to incur any extra charges.
+Most Montreal bike rental shops offer competitive prices and flexible rental options.

-Now this particular attraction is admittedly off the beaten path, on the far west end of the canal (see map).
-And I'm guessing that unless you're a local who lives in the area, you'll probably end up here by bike.
+Now, this particular attraction is admittedly off the beaten path, on the far west end of the canal.
+Unless you're a local who lives in the area, you'll probably end up here by bike.
 The Fur Trade Museum is one of the more entertaining ways to learn about the history behind the Lachine Canal.
 Expect a visit to take about one hour, maybe more.
 Exhibits are kid-friendly too.

-Located right by the Côte-Saint-Paul lock along the Lachine Canal, I bet even beer haters will have a soft spot for the Montreal microbrewery's apricot brew.
+Located right by the Côte-Saint-Paul lock along the Lachine Canal, even beer haters will have a soft spot for the Montreal microbrewery's apricot brew.
 With any luck, their terrasse might even have some raspberry ale and cider on tap.
 Snack foods are affordable too.
-Without a doubt one of my favorite patios in Montreal come summer.
+It also boasts one of the best patios in Montreal come summer.